 I liked the game and my goofball slice-and-dice hero so much, in fact, that I dressed as him for Halloween, back in 2007.
 Why haven't you heard about this until now, you ask?
 Well, for one thing, the pictures are embarrassing, and another, I'd actually lost them until I started rebuilding the Banality into the Obnoxious Jerk.
 As I am continuously humiliating myself online anyway, I figured why not share 'em.

 So there you have it.
-Some nostalgic images of the most infamous, showboating loudmouth in the City of Heroes, as well as some photographs of a tubby clown emulating him.
+Some nostalgic images of the most infamous, showboating loudmouth in the City of Heroes, as well as some photos of a tubby clown emulating him.
 Minus the leather jacket, which Dash wore incessantly once the developers introduced one that didn't suck.
 Oh, and the ability to change costumes once you'd created your hero.
 Yeah, it was a perpetual work in progress, but I loved it.